15-year-old high school student killed by campus intruder - NewsBreak

 Stockton police identified the suspect as 52-year-old Anthony Gray.

-“All of our softball girls are taking it pretty hard,” said Leia Madrazo, varsity softball coach.Stagg High School grandfather calls for more security
+“All of our softball girls are taking it pretty hard,” said Leia Madrazo, varsity softball coach.Gun safety activists decry inaction as US shootings surge

 Her family said she was always active, and that besides softball was also involved in mixed martial arts.